aaditgupta21/fantasy-football/work/projectw1.md

 (Describe Frontend designs and coding techniques.)

 ## Create and implement and effective frontend between humans and technology
+(Comments.
+Be sure to illustrate developers comments in code and how this will facilitate current and future understanding of the key portions of system.)

 ### Show frontend design artifacts (wire frames)